FreemanLX/IntegrateOS/README.md

 # IntegrateOS
 A method to install every OS on every computer

+Thanks to Euromedics, to make me use this programs on their computers.\
+Website: www.euromedics.ro

 <b> System Requirements: </b>

  	Windows 10 / 8.1 / 8 / 7 (not tested) with Microsoft Net 4.5